movementlabsxyz/MIP/MIP/mip-61/README.md

 **Bootstrapping**
 Currently, when the relayer starts, it doesn't reload the state that it has when it shuts down.
 If transfers are processed when the relayer stops, the transfers are lost and the relayer is not able to continue the transfer.

 Moreover, even if the data would be stored on where to continue, the relayer may crash for a variety of reasons.
 The relayer can go offline or crash.
-It needs to automatically understand which `complete_transfer` messages it still needs to send to the target chain.
+It needs to automatically understand which `complete_transfer` transactions it still needs to send to the target chain.

 ## Context